-Actions Lead person/group Resources Timeline Inform property owners of the importance of native aquatic vegetation to impede the establishment of additional AIS, provide food and habitat for wildlife, and protect the shoreline via distribution of educational materials or newsletter.
+Actions Lead person/group Resources Timeline Inform property owners of the importance of native aquatic vegetation to impede the establishment of additional AIS, provide food and habitat for wildlife, and protect the shoreline via educational materials provided at the annual meeting and in a newsletter.
 WDNR-Brenda Nordin Ongoing Encourage landowners to limit plant removal to invasive species or skimming off those that have become unrooted and free-floating.
 If plants severely impede recreation, consider hand-pulling small areas around private docks (within WDNR guidelines).
 Cleared lakebed is ideal habitat for AIS to become established, so be vigilant about watching for AIS in these areas.
-WDNR-Brenda Nordin Ongoing Regularly monitor aquatic plant community to detect and changes in lake conditions and ensure a stable population.
+WDNR-Brenda Nordin Ongoing Regularly monitor aquatic plant community to detect any changes in lake conditions and ensure stable populations.
 A point-intercept survey is recommended.
-WDNR-Brenda Nordin Consultants Every 10 years is no active plant management taking place Reduce nutrient and sediment loading to lake (to limit abundance of plants and algae) by improving shoreland buffers (see Shoreland section) and implementing BMPs in the watershed (see Watershed section).
+WDNR-Brenda Nordin Consultants Every 10 years if no active plant management taking place.
+Reduce nutrient and sediment loading to lake (to limit abundance of plants and algae) by improving shoreland buffers (see Shorelands section) and implementing BMPs in the watershed (see Watershed section).
 WDNR-Brenda Nordin OCLCD Ongoing

-Objective 2.2 Protect against establishment of new AIS and control/eradicate existing EWM.
+Objective 2.2 Protect against establishment of AIS.

-Actions Lead person/group Resources Timeline Host training to identify and look for invasive species, particularly EWM.
-WDNR-Brenda Nordin LRCD Ongoing Identify Clean Boats Clean Waters volunteers to staff boat launch on busy days.
-This can be paid for with a CBCW grant.
-CBCW Summers
+Actions Lead person/group Resources Timeline Encourage or host training to identify and look for invasive species, particularly EWM.
+WDNR-Brenda Nordin LRCD Summer 2019 Identify Clean Boats Clean Waters volunteers or hire someone to staff boat launch on busy days.
+CBCW Summers Educate landowners on importance of native aquatic plants for preventing AIS.
+Bring in speaker for annual meeting, mail literature to property owners, etc. WDNR-Brenda Nordin Ongoing If new AIS is suspected or observed, follow the guidance in Appendix B .
+WDNR-Brenda Nordin Ongoing